Kokshetau Hills: Geography

 The Kokshetau Hills are a northern subsystem of the Kazakh Uplands (Saryarka), limited to the north by the West Siberian Plain.
 They are scattered across a vast area, with wide flat spaces in between of river valleys or lake basins.
 They stretch for about 400 km between the Turgay Basin in the west and the Sileti valley in the east, with a width of 200 km from north to south.
 The individual hills and hill clusters rise abruptly from the plains of the intermontane basins.
 They are generally rocky or have rocky outcrops at the top and there are bizarre rock formations as well.

 The elevations are moderate, the highest point is 947 m high Mount Kokshe, also known as Sinyukha, rising in the Kokshetau Massif, located in the northeastern part of the Kokshetau Hills.

 The Zhaksy-Zhalgyztau (highest point 729 m), Imantau (highest point 621 m) and Ayrtau (highest point 523 m), are the main massifs in the western part, among other smaller and lower ones.
 The Zhilandi Massif (highest point 654 m) and the Zerendin Mountains (highest point 587 m), are located in the central part.
 363 m high Bukpa Hill rises above Kokshetau town and to the southeast rise the Makina Hills (highest point 516 m).

 Hydrography

-Numerous rivers originate in the Kokshetau Hills flowing in different directions, such as the Kylshakty, Shagalaly, Iman-Burluk, Akan-Burluk, Zhilandi, Zhabai and Baksuk.
+Numerous rivers originate in the Kokshetau Hills flowing in different directions, such as the Kylshakty, Shagalaly, Iman-Burluk, Akan-Burluk, Zhilandi, Zhabai and Boksyk.
 Many are part of the Ishim basin.
 Also hundreds of lakes are located in the numerous tectonic basins of the hill area.
 The most well-known lakes are those part of the Kokshetau Lakes, a group that includes lakes Burabay, Ulken Shabakty, Kishi Shabakty, Kopa, Zerendi, Shalkar and Imantau.